 Today the fused, bullet-ridden bodies of the Bab and his faithful follower repose under a golden dome on Mt.
 Carmel in Haifa, Israel.
-Millions of people from all over the globe visit that holy spot, and every day the Shrine of the Bab proclaims the Baha’i message of unity, peace, love and selflessness to the world.
+Every year millions of people from all over the globe visit that holy spot and every day the Shrine of the Bab proclaims the Baha’i message of unity, peace, love, and selflessness to the world.

-On July 10th this year, the global Baha’i community commemorates the Bab’s martyrdom, gathering at noon to honor his sacrifice and recognize the new cycle of religious revelation he set in motion, which opened the way for the revolutionary, unifying message of Baha’u’llah.
+On July 9, 2020, the global Baha’i community commemorates the 170th anniversary of the Bab’s martyrdom.
+Instead of the usual in-person gatherings, in light of the coronavirus pandemic, many Baha’i communities will hold virtual observances.
+But the spirit will be the same: to honor the Bab’s sacrifice and recognize the new cycle of religious revelation he set in motion, which opened the way for the revolutionary, unifying message of Baha’u’llah.